akka/akka/akka-docs/src/main/paradox/remoting-artery.md

  * Very low overhead, specialized, binary logging that has no significant overhead and can be safely left enabled for production systems.

-The location of the file can be controlled via the *akka.remote.artery.advanced.flight-recoder.destination* setting (see
+The location of the file can be controlled via the *akka.remote.artery.advanced.flight-recorder.destination* setting (see
 @ref:[akka-remote (artery)](general/configuration.md#config-akka-remote-artery) for details).
 By default, a file with the *.afr* extension is produced in the temporary directory of the operating system.
 In cases where the flight recorder casuses issues, it can be disabled by adding the setting *akka.remote.artery.advanced.flight-recorder.enabled=off*, although this is not recommended.